waffle-iron/sinusbot/README.md

 * Installation Instuctions

-** More Information will be added later.
+*      More Information will be added later.

 ------------------------UPDATES---------------------------

--Completed Update of TS3 Client to v.
-3.1.0.1 -Completed Updatge of Sinusbot to latest Linux Beta Build.
+Completed Update of TS3 Client to v.
+3.1.0.1
+Completed Updatge of Sinusbot to latest Linux Beta Build.

 ----------------------------------------------------------